Myndex/TuttleAndButtle/README.md

 Logical fallacies: reciting facts not in evidence, fallacy of equivocation, false analogy, arguments from analogy, straw man.

-This is a bizarre couple of paragraphs, and confusing to say the least.
+These paragraphs are confusing to say the least.
 And further, forward/reverse conformance had (at that point) not been a key consideration.
 The consideration at the time was to start with a clean slate with WCAG&nbsp;3, in order to allow a departure from the areas where WCAG&nbsp;2.x makes unsupportable demands.

-***Backwards Compatibility in WCAG&nbsp;2.x Terms***
+## *Backwards Compatibility in WCAG&nbsp;2.x Terms*
+Let's discuss this, as the "backwards compatibility" issue is the core of Mr. Eggert's demurrer.

 Just to clarify, the backwards compatibility being referenced here, as stipulated under WCAG&nbsp;2.0, means that if something "fails" under WCAG&nbsp;2.0, that it therefore "must" fail under _all future versions_.
 But, any future version of WCAG&nbsp;2.x may **add features** that might ***not*** fail under a previous version.